scienceux/cdc-poster-study/paper-beforegptcitations.md

 #### Future Behavioral Intentions

-In psychology, behavioral intentions (i.e., the intention to do something in the future) are formed by a number of factors, including attitudes towards that target (here, posters), the opinions of valued others toward the behavior, and previous habits ([Valois et al., 1988](https://doi.org/10.1007/BF00844839)).
+In psychology, behavioral intentions (i.e., the intention to do something in the future) are formed by a number of factors, including attitudes towards that target (here, posters), the opinions of valued others toward the behavior, and previous habits (Fishbein & Ajzen, 1976; Triandis, 1980).
 Although these concrete factors each suggest their own research questions as it relates to billboard-style posters, we took an initial step here in measuring these factors by assessing presenters' overall behavioral intentions toward using billboard-style poster layouts in the future.

 We captured presenters' intentions to use billboard-style layouts after they experienced their performance in-person.
 If the billboard-style posters are perceived by the presenters as subjectively performing well or better than traditional posters, then it should be likely that they intend to use it again in the future.